 The Ingredients

 - Asparagus.
-This low-calorie veggie is the scrumptious star of our casserole.
+The scrumptious star of our casserole and these other asparagus recipes.
 It pairs beautifully with mushrooms and the cheesy breadcrumb topping.
-Plus, asparagus is rich in fiber, vitamins, and folate.
+Check out my Roasted Asparagus for tips and tricks for trimming asparagus.

 - Milk.
 2% milk provides the casserole with the perfect amount of richness without the need for heavy cream.

-- Spices.
+- Herbs and Spices.
 Salt, pepper, dried basil, and nutmeg give the casserole delicious flavor.
+A bit of garlic would be a nice aromatic addition too.
+Fresh basil is the perfect finishing touch.

 - Greek Yogurt.
 Using Greek yogurt to thicken casseroles is one of my favorite healthy hacks.
 It’s creamy, tangy, and packed with protein.